-A Toy Subcategory Index appears immediately after the Contents.
-This index provides page numbers for the 21 toy subcategories listed in alphabetical order, and it is intended as a quick look-up directory for those who have become familiar with the subcategories and do not want to scan through the entire Contents to find the appropriate page number.
-The Toy Index, starting on page 306, provides another easy way to find and retrieve information on specific toys within the document.
-It indicates the subcategory under which each toy is classified and the page on which the toy subcategory discussion begins.
-It is especially useful for toys for which the reader is unable to determine the appropriate subcategory, or for toys that are likely to fall into multiple subcategories.
-Children's Basic Abilities and Preferences is a good starting point for distinguishing typical differences among age groups of children for assessing toy appropriateness.
-Readers will find it useful for assessing toys that are not specifically addressed in the new Guidelines or that do not seem to fit neatly into a particular subcategory.
+A Product Subcategory Index appears immediately after the Contents.
+This index provides page numbers for the 21 subcategories, listed alphabetically.
+The Product Index, included at the end of the document, indicates the subcategory under which a specific product is classified and the page on which the subcategory discussion begins.
+It is especially useful for products for which the reader is unable to determine the appropriate subcategory, or for products that are likely to fall into multiple subcategories.

-As discussed, each toy subcategory presents the relevant information in both narrative and chart form.
-Although the format of the charts does provide a convenient way of comparing information among different age groups, the user should always refer to the narratives to understand fully the relationship between the toy characteristics and the play behavior associated with each age group.
-The primary toy characteristics for each subcategory are bullet listed in the introductory text and are identified with asterisks in the charts.
-These characteristics should be given primary emphasis when performing age determinations for that subcategory of toys, because they are likely to have the greatest influence on the toy appropriateness.
-However, other characteristics discussed within the text and charts should also be considered when conducting an assessment.
-In addition, the results of more recent or highly focused scientific research on children's abilities and preferences-especially for specific toys and toy types-may supersede what is stated in these Guidelines.
+Children's Basic Abilities and Preferences is a good starting point for distinguishing differences among age groups of children for assessing toy appropriateness.
+Readers will find it useful for assessing products that are not specifically addressed in the updated Age Determination Guidelines or that do not seem to fit neatly into a particular subcategory.

-Although age grading has safety implications, these Guidelines are not intended to address specific safety requirements.
-The reader should refer to the Code of Federal Regulations, title 16, parts 1117 and 1500-1513, for federal regulations associated with toys and children's products.
+The primary characteristics within each subcategory are bullet listed in the text and are identified with asterisks in the charts.
+These characteristics should be given primary emphasis when performing age determinations for that subcategory of products, because they are likely to have the greatest influence on age appropriateness.
+However, other characteristics discussed within the text and tables should also be considered.
+In addition, the results of more recent or highly focused scientific research on children's abilities and preferences, especially for specific products, may supersede what is stated in these Age Determination Guidelines.
+Although age grading has implications for what safety requirements apply to a product, the Age Determination Guidelines are designed to relate the characteristics of consumer products to the skills, play behaviors, and interests of children across development.